 The Board adopted the 1996 Directors' Stock Option Plan on September 5, 1996.
 The 2005 Outside Directors Equity Award Plan replaced this Plan, and stock options are no longer issued under this Plan.
 Under this Plan, each outside director of the Company (a director who was not an employee of the Company or any of its subsidiaries or affiliates) was granted an option to purchase 2,000 shares of the Company's Class A Common Stock immediately following each Annual Meeting of Stockholders.
 Options were granted at an exercise price equal to the market value of the Class A Common Stock on the grant date.
 All options were fully vested on the grant date.
 No option may be exercised after the expiration of 10 years after the date the option is granted.
-Options may not be transferred by a director except as a gift to such director's spouse, children, grandchildren, or to the trustee of a trust for the principal benefit of one or more of such persons.
+Options may not be transferred by a director except as a gift to such director's spouse, children, grandchildren, or to the trustee of a trust for the principal benefit of one or more of such persons, or to partnerships whose only partners are one or more of such persons.
 The shares of Class A Common Stock subject to the 1996 Directors' Stock Option Plan have been registered under the Act.